luca611/pocketDiary_2.0/README.md

 ## 🚀 Get Started

+Curious to see Pocket dIAry in action?

+* ⚒️ [**Try the Live Demo**](https://pocketdiary.tech) — Explore all features instantly, no installation needed!

-Pick the installation method that works best for you:
+Pick the installation method that works best for your organization:

 * 📥 [**Manual Installation Guide**](./README.manual.md) — for full control and custom setups
 * 🐳 [**Docker Installation Guide**](./README.docker.md) — the fastest and easiest way to deploy